surifirstpin/biplus_documentation/docs/Views.md

 ```

 - **Name** Name identifier  of the field in custom table.

-- **label** title the way you want the derived field to appear in custom table.
+- **label** label the way you want the derived field to appear in custom table.
 - **Data_type** define supporting parameters and string is used as  Default parameter while deriving the fields for custom table.
     - **String** for measures that contain letters or special characters.